 Physician associates are trained health professionals who provide crucial support to doctors and have regular direct contact with patients

-You'll be part of a medical team and will typically work in general practitioner (GP) surgeries or hospitals as part of a medical team.
+You'll be part of a medical team and will typically work in GP surgeries or hospitals as part of a medical team.

 This a relatively new role in the UK, which is growing and developing over time.
 It should not be confused with the role of physician assistant.

 This is not a route to becoming a doctor.
-For information on becoming a doctor, see hospital doctor or general practice doctor.
+For information on how to train to be a doctor, see hospital doctor or general practice doctor.

 Responsibilities